Nizuii/Cryptography/Hashing.md

 - A second pre-image resistance hash function makes it computionally infeasible to find a different input that produces the same hash output as a given specific input.
 - its hard to find x1 such that H(x) = H(X1) when x is known.

+### 3️⃣ Collision Resistance

+- A collision resistance hash function is a cryptographic function that makes it computionally infeasible to find 2 different inputs that produce the exact same fixed-length output.
+- Ensuring data integrity and security for things like digital signatures, where any alteration to the input would result in different hash revealing the change.